 First, I will start to share my notes on each method.

-- Leather wrap: It's a lot of work; stretching the leather using a heat gun and contact cement, not easy at all.
+- Leather wrap: It’s a lot of work; stretching the leather using a heat gun and contact cement is not easy.
 Especially around corners and AC/heater vents.
 You can buy the ready leather cover from the UK for $200 and glue it.
-The problem is it comes with stitches that will make your dash and interior out of its time and era since there is nothing with stitches inside, it's either you wrap everything (dash, center console, A & B pillars, steering wheel) or leave it as is.
+The problem is it comes with stitches that will make your dash and interior out of its time and era since there is nothing with stitches inside, it’s either you wrap everything (dash, center console, A & B pillars, steering wheel) or leave it as is.

 - Cloth cover: easy and cheap solution, but it’s so ugly for me.

 - Dash cover cap: Expensive for cheap plastic, needs a lot of double-sided tape or glue/silicone to secure it on the dash; once you put it in, there is no turning back; your dash is already ruined from the glue.
 The cover will not survive in the direct sun/heat.

 - Bondo: The Bondo is not flexible enough to expand with the dash material; mine cracked after a couple of days when I played using different materials to fix the crack.